Rota-Baxter Coalgebras: Abstract

 \section{Abstract}

 We introduce the notion of Rota-Baxter coalgebra which can be viewed as the dual notion of Rota-Baxter algebra.
-We provide various concrete examples and establish some basic properties of this new object.
+We provide some concrete examples and establish various properties of this new object.
+We also consider comodules over Rota-Baxter coalgebras.